Aria427/Blog/README.md

 `layouts` - main templates used in pages:

-- There are currently 3 post layouts available: `PostLayout`, `PostSimple` and `PostBanner`. `PostLayout` is the default 2 column layout with meta and author information. `PostSimple` is a simplified version of `PostLayout`, while `PostBanner` features a banner image.
+- There are currently 3 post layouts available: `PostLayout`, `PostSimple` and `PostBanner`. `PostLayout` is the default 2 column layout with meta information. `PostSimple` is a simplified version of `PostLayout`, while `PostBanner` features a banner image.
 - There are 2 blog listing layouts: `ListLayout`, the layout used in version 1 of the template with a search bar and `ListLayoutWithTags`, currently used in version 2, which omits the search bar but includes a sidebar with information on the tags.

 `app` - pages to route to.
 Read the [Next.js documentation](https://nextjs.org/docs/app) for more information.